 They are necessary steps that help you learn what not to do so you learn what works – faster.

 If you try a coping skill that doesn’t fit the emotion, meaning it doesn’t help decrease the intensity, it’s okay.
 Try the next idea – it may be the one that helps!
 I have a process for you to try to make it easier and hopefully faster.

 The SILK process can be very helpful in getting you the clarity you need.

 Be still and give yourself a few minutes to feel.

-No worries if it’s difficult.
-This is time limited and it will pass in a few minutes.
+No worries if it’s complicated.
+This is time-limited, and it will pass in a few minutes.